 A recent ruling by the D.C.
-Circuit has affirmed the validity of amended regulations issued by the Department of Homeland Security nearly ten years ago that extended employment authorization to certain spouses of H-1B visa workers pursuing lawful permanent resident status in the U.S.
+Circuit has affirmed the validity of amended regulations issued by the Department of Homeland Security nearly ten years ago that extended employment authorization to certain spouses of H-1B visa workers pursuing lawful permanent resident status in the U.S. This decision reinforces the rights of H-1B visa spouses, allowing them greater opportunities.
+At the same time, their partners work in the country.
+For many, being an H-1B visa spouse means supporting their family and contributing to the economy.

 Understanding the Background